 Irish Pub Potato Nachos topped with cheddar cheese and all your favorite toppings.
-For celebrating St. Patrick’s Day or any day with a twist on this appetizer staple!
+For celebrating St. Patrick’s Day or any day with a twist on this gluten-free appetizer staple!

-I’ve also seen them made with potato chips or french fries!
+Sometimes I’ve also seen them made with potato chips or french fries!
 Technically we are making homemade potato chips out of potato slices today.

 No need to peel the potatoes if you are using organic – that’s actually where most of the nutrients come from!
 Potassium iron, and fiber being the most notable.